 The symptoms vary as per the organ/system involved.
 However, being aware of common symptoms is important and should prompt parents to consult a doctor.
 As an example, kidney tumours can cause blood in the urine or liver tumours can cause jaundice and brain tumours can cause neurological symptoms.

-Consult a doctor if you feel:
+Consult a cancer specialist in Delhi if you feel:

 1. Lump anywhere in the body especially the abdomen, head, neck, testes, extremities.
 The lump may be painless and gradually increasing in size.

 2. Unexplained fever with loss of weight and appetite

 3. Pallor, easy bruising or bleeding, body aches, easy fracture of bones with trivial injury

 4. White spot in the eye or recently noticed squint, loss of vision or protruding eyes, rapid movement of eyes